-Permanent Exclusion from School Advice and Advocacy Volunteer - Hart & Rushmoor
+Permanent Exclusion from School Advice and Advocacy Volunteer.

-Volunteers will receive a full training program on how to deliver support which will equip them to provide guidance and advice.
-Volunteers will also have access to Volunteer Coordinators, who will provide guidance, advice, and supervision whilst they delivering their volunteering activities.
+Volunteers will receive a full training programme and have access to volunteer coordinators, who will provide guidance, advice, and supervision whilst they deliver their volunteering activities.

-Receive details from the volunteer coordinator about the exclusion and the required timescales for the meeting.
+• Receive details from their Volunteer Co-ordinator regarding the exclusion and the required timescales for the meeting with the family.

 Skills